wwerkk/Catch-A-Waveform/README.md

 ### Modified: "Catch-A-Waveform: Learning to Generate Audio from a Single Short Example" (NeurIPS 2021)
 - new training run modes (`resume`, `transfer`)
 - new audio sampling method `--scale_crop` to fit the maximum audio into memory at each scale
-- skip connections through summed residual layers in the dialated conv stack
+- build models with skip connections in the 1D dialated convolution stacks
-- new params for complex music (more scales)
+- new hyperparams for complex music using more scales from 160Hz to 40kHz
+- option to condition from any audio `--condition_file` when generating
+- experimental `lite` training with precision reduced optimizers to consume less memory

 ## Generate audio from a single audio input